kyphan38/web/assets/docs/master/vault - 7 8 9/6-assess-vault-tokens.md

 - Every non-root token has a TTL, defining its validity period from creation or renewal
   - Example: A new token with a 30-minute TTL is valid for 30 minutes from creation
   - Example: A renewed token gets a fresh 30-minute TTL
 - When TTL expires, the token is revoked and becomes invalid for authentication.
-Renewal must occur before expiration.
-Tokens may also have a Max TTL, limiting renewals; once reached, the token cannot be renewed further
+Renewal must occur before expiration
+  - Tokens may also have a Max TTL, limiting renewals; once reached, the token cannot be renewed further

 A token can have a TTL and a Max TTL